And Still I Rise

 Presidential Medal of Freedom 2011; Grammy Award; NAACP Spingarn Medal

-Maya Angelou was an American poet, memoirist, and civil rights activist whose I Know Why the Caged Bird Sings is one of the most important American autobiographies.
+Maya Angelou was an American poet, memoirist, and civil rights activist whose I Know Why the Caged Bird Sings is among the most important American autobiographies.

 Maya Angelou was one of the most celebrated American writers and public voices of the twentieth century — a poet, memoirist, actor, dancer, filmmaker, and civil rights activist whose life story was itself extraordinary.
 Born in St. Louis in 1928 and raised largely in Stamps, Arkansas, she survived poverty, racism, childhood sexual assault, and years of selective mutism before finding her voice as a writer.
 That voice, when she found it, was one of the most distinctive in American letters: warm, rhythmic, and precisely controlled, equally effective in prose and poetry.